 Clean loose grounds from the filter basket and avoid tamping your coffee grounds, it won’t only ruin your coffee taste but it could be dangerous too!

 Screw the bottom and the top together.
 Remember to use a towel or mittens to protect your hands while handling the bottom compartment.

 Avoid pushing the handle while screwing, because it can break easily.
 Actually, it’s pretty common to find intensive Moka pot users who have broken their handles making this mistake.

 I grab the Moka pot at the top, trying not to exert too much pressure.

-Add a bit of water into the top of the Moka pot.
-A few drops is more than enough.
+Add a bit of water to the top of the Moka pot.
+A few drops are more than enough.

 With this trick, you can try to brew coffee without preheating the water and it shouldn’t taste burnt.

 Using hot water to fill the lower compartment works as well, because it reduces the time that coffee grounds are exposed to heat.

-I combine both tricks, because I prefer a smooth and sweet taste in full-bodied cup of coffee.
+I combine both tricks because I prefer a smooth and sweet taste in a full-bodied cup of coffee.
 If you prefer some bitterness in your cup, choose among these two tricks and you’ll be fine.

 Place the Moka pot on the stove set to medium heat.
 Keep the handle out of the fire’s reach.

 While some can know when coffee is ready by listening a hissing sound, I prefer to watch my coffee carefully.
 I live in a noisy city, so it’s impossible to notice it.